joshuaddf/anime-canvas/README.md

 # Faint film

 A quiet, brief acknowledgement of photography.
-Created by me, inspired by photos taken in 2024.
+A personal creation, inspired by some photographs taken in 2024.